ceph/ceph/doc/rados/operations/placement-groups.rst

 the placement group and will receive copies of all objects in the placement group.

-Placement groups do not own the OSD, they share it with other placement groups from the same pool or even other pools.
+Placement groups do not own the OSD; they share it with other placement groups from the same pool or even other pools.
 If OSD #2 fails, the Placement Group #2 will also have to restore copies of objects, using OSD #3.